 Local-scale power generation/consumption systems, known as microgrids, are becoming a popular alternative to typical grid reliance.
 As renewable energy has become cheaper and more reliable, these microgrids have become a more realistic and attractive prospect for many facilities and communities.
-With the ability to either operate independently or synchronously with the main power grid, rural areas or even urban facilities such as universities can use microgrids to ensure clean, reliable energy with optimal uptime.
+These days, integrating solar into microgrids allows communities to leverage clean, reliable energy with optimal uptime, either independently or synchronously with the main grid.

 What Is A Microgrid?